NotYarazi/SimplyPrivateWeb/EULA-EN.md

 5-Contact

->If you have any questions about this agreement, please contact us through our GitHub repository at [NotYarazi/SimplyPrivate].
+>If you have any questions about this agreement, please contact us through our e-mail "umaera.dev@gmail.com".

+[Last edited: 13th january 2025 - 01h20am]